0x80/isolate-package/README.md

 as long as the versions match your original lockfile.

 By setting this option to `true` you are forcing the isolate output to use NPM.
-A package-lock file will be generated based on the installed node modules and therefore should match the versions in your original lockfile.
+A package-lock file will be generated based on the contents of node_modules and therefore should match the versions in your original lockfile.

-This way you can enjoy using PNPM for your monorepo, while your deployment uses NPM locked to the same versions.
+This way you can enjoy using PNPM or Yarn for your monorepo, while your deployment uses NPM with modules locked to the same versions.

 ### buildDirName